Systematic Management and Monitoring of Risk Models

 Model Governance Framework

-Development and implementation of holistic Model Governance frameworks covering all aspects of the model lifecycle – from conception and development through validation and deployment to enhancement or decommissioning of models.
+Development and implementation of comprehensive Model Governance frameworks covering all aspects of the model lifecycle – from conception and development through validation and deployment to enhancement or decommissioning of models.

 • Customized governance structures and processes